 - To help control pests and diseases, remember to prune your trees to keep them open.
 You can also mulch around the trees in the spring to help control weeds, but be sure to remove the mulch in the late fall so that no pests use it over the winter.
 You can also lightly cultivate the soil around your trees in late spring to eliminate any pests in the soil.

-- Harvest plums when they are ripe.
+- Harvest have the best flavor when left to ripen on the tree.
 You can tell when plums are ripe by applying gentle pressure with your fingers.
 If the skin of the fruit feels soft, then it is ready to be picked.

 - Plums should come off the tree easily when you're using only a slight twist.

-- You can also pick the fruit when they are still slightly firm and store them in a cool place to fully ripen.
+- Unfortunately, the fruit does not store for long, so must be eaten or preserved.
+You can also pick the fruit when they are still slightly firm and store them in a cool place to fully ripen.

 - The best place to store plums is in the refrigerator.
 The best temperature for storing plums is about 31° - 32°F with relative humidity around 90% - 95%; if kept at this temperature, plums may last for 2 to 4 weeks.

 - You can also store plums by making jams or jellies.